cloudflare/cloudflare-docs/content/waf/managed-rulesets/deploy-zone-dashboard.md

     ![The Configure Managed Ruleset page displaying the available options to override all the rules in the ruleset.
 In the displayed Managed Ruleset you can override the ruleset action.](/waf/static/waf-configure-ruleset.png)

-5. (Optional) To apply the rules in the ruleset to a subset of incoming requests instead of all requests, select **Edit filter** and [set the scope using a custom filter expression](#specify-a-custom-expression-for-the-ruleset).
+5. (Optional) To apply the rules in the ruleset to a subset of incoming requests instead of all requests, [set the scope using a custom filter expression](#specify-a-custom-expression-for-the-ruleset).

 6. Select **Save**.